danielcarter/danielcarter.github.io/_assignments/online_media/online_media_personal_site.md

 ### Instructions

-1. Your site needs to include at least four pages.
-One page should include links to your assignments for the course.
+1. Your site needs to include at least three pages.
+One page should be a portfolio that can eventually include links to your assignments for the course.
+Include at least one portfolio item to start with.
 2. Remix the class's project in Glitch.
 Add your content and make <strong>significant</strong> changes to the HTML content.
 3. Your site should include:
   - a <ul> for your menu.